NiklasTiede/CheatSheet-Linux/README.md

 ## Processes and Jobs

 Python makes it easy to automate processes by just writing and running it.
 But how to we achive this without having to let a terminal opened?
 Using ampersand `&` and `nohup`!
-The Amperesend sends the process in the background and nohup assures that the process continues even if you logged out from the current shell session. `jobs` will show you each of these running processes.
+The Amperesend sends the process in the background and nohup assures that the process continues even if you're logged out from the current shell session. `jobs` will show you each of these running processes.

 ```bash